emmajanedrews/base-template/_posts/2013-11-06-10-reasons-to-list-during-the-holidays.md

 youtube_alternate_image:
 youtube_code: zWvAZri1oQ8
 ---

-{% include youtube.html %}
-With the holiday season here, everyone wants to know whether now is the time to list their home or wait until the spring.
+{% include youtube.html %}With the holiday season here, everyone wants to know whether now is the time to list their home or wait until the spring.
 The right time really depends on your situation.
 What are your needs?

 Selling during the winter months is a great idea.
 In fact, I have 10 reasons why you can be confident that your home will sell if you list now.